-In the year 2010, Professor Tiwari founded the International Association of Advanced Materials (IAAM) and took a revolutionary step towards making the world realize the potential of advanced materials.
+In the year 2010, Professor Ashutosh Tiwari founded the International Association of Advanced Materials (IAAM), Sweden, and took a revolutionary step towards making the world realize the potential of advanced materials.
 Since then, the organization has been working extensively with the motto of “advancement of materials to global excellence”.
-Having hosted over 12000 delegates and about 5000 renowned speakers in its Congress assemblies, IAAM, today, has the world’s largest network of advanced materials researchers.
+Having hosted over 12000 delegates and about 5000 renowned speakers in its Congress assemblies, International Association of Advanced Materials (IAAM), today, has the world’s largest network of advanced materials researchers.

 With the three primary targets of lifestyle diseases, cardiac diseases, and general healthcare, VBRI works to employ technology and develop personalized healthcare management platforms.
 The company’s initiatives have been quite instrumental in minimizing the number of obstacles that users face in accessing technology.
 Due to the tireless efforts of Dr. Ashutosh Tiwari, the healthcare sector and the rural population of India have progressed by leaps and bounds.
 Undoubtedly, the future looks bright and hopeful for Professor Ashutosh Tiwari and VBRI.

-Additionally, they send emails to researchers, research organizations and publishers to pressurize the researchers and extort payment.
+Additionally, these bad elements send emails to researchers, research organizations and publishers to pressurize the researchers and extort payment.
 As they regularly target researchers and aim to crowdfund their operations, pretending to do a public service, they gain support from the unsuspecting public who don’t know what the real story is.

-Since 2017, Ashutosh Tiwari along with other respectable researchers has been targeted by such bloggers who are trying to damage their online reputation and manipulate their academic perception.
-International Association of Advanced Materials (IAAM) has investigated the blog’s contents, authenticity, ownership, online tracking tools, SEO, etc. and found that the blogger is a professional troller who writes online blog articles with biased content or fake information to troll academicians, institutions and publishers for money.
+Since 2017, Ashutosh Tiwari, along with other respectable researchers in Sweden, has been targeted by such bloggers who are trying to damage their online reputation and manipulate their academic perception.
+International Association of Advanced Materials (IAAM), Sweden, has investigated the blog’s contents, authenticity, ownership, online tracking tools, SEO, etc. and found that the blogger is a professional troller who writes online blog articles with biased content or fake information to troll academicians, institutions and publishers for money.

 In most cases like these, there are cyber tools used to propagate the conspiracy such as blogging syndicates as well as employees behind the scam, who dedicate all their time to cyberstalking and harassing scientists with the help of cybercriminals.
 They do so by damaging their reputation and achievements for money or other reasons.
 The academician in question must remain alert and genuinely consider the implications before getting affected by any kind of negativity.
 This could be because of other factors at play such as criminal conspiracy, professional rivalry, and jealousy.

-Keeping all these factors in mind, Dr. Tiwari has delved into another vertical and started working on developing solutions that can protect individuals, especially from the academic community, from all sorts of cyber extortion.
-As part of our initiative to stand up to cyber extortionists and protect members of the academic community, Dr. Ashutosh Tiwari’s research institute in Sweden, the International Association of Advanced Materials (IAAM) has decided to open its doors to individuals who are being similarly targeted by extortionists.
-Currently, IAAM is working towards the development of a platform that can help targeted individuals.
-We have a dedicated group of scientists and journalist interns who are working on a preliminary assessment report of the latest cyber extortion trends across academia.
-The detailed report is expected to be ready within a few months.
-Please feel free to contact us at IAAM for more information.
+Keeping all these factors in mind, Dr. Ashutosh Tiwari has delved into another vertical and started working on developing solutions that can protect individuals, especially from the academic community, from all sorts of cyber extortion.
+As part of our initiative to stand up to cyber extortionists and protect members of the academic community in Sweden and around the world, Dr. Ashutosh Tiwari’s research institute in Sweden, the International Association of Advanced Materials (IAAM) has decided to open its doors to individuals who are being similarly targeted by extortionists.